LiYouru0228/MSCL/data/README.md

 # Upload Data Guidelines:
 Upload the dataset for your own task here.
-The dataset should be organized as a python 'dict', and it contains the following parts:
+The format of the dataset should be organized as a python 'dict', and it contains the following parts:
 + Part 1:
     + key:"entityid2baseinfo"
     + value: